Posted by Tammie Sarkozy in Motivation

 First of all, you have to weigh up the importance of your goal versus the holiday.
-For example, if you're midway through cutting for a bodybuilding show and are travelling overseas for 3 weeks (poor timing, but anyways...) your goal of competing is a high priority so you have some serious sacrifices to make and planning to do.
+For example, if you're midway through cutting for a bodybuilding show and are travelling overseas for 3 weeks (poor timing, but anyway...), your goal of competing is a high priority, so you have some serious sacrifices to make and planning to do.

-Lucky enough, most of you aren't prepping for a show so don't have a die-hard deadline looming over your holidays.
-Most of you have the desire to get fit, strong, build muscle, lose some body fat or improve your health.
+Lucky enough, most of you aren't prepping for a show, so don't have a die-hard deadline looming over your holidays.
+Instead, most of you desire to get fit, strong, build muscle, lose some body fat or improve your health.
 None of these goals has a hard due date.
-These are all an ongoing journey of improvement and can afford to be put 'on pause' for a week or so.
+Instead, these are all an ongoing improvement journey and can afford to be put 'on pause' for a week or so.